hstreamdb/docs-next/docs/write/stream-in-platform.md

 ## Preparation

-1. If you do not have an account, please [apply for a trial first](../start/try-out-hstream-platform.md#apply-for-a-trial) and log in.
+1. If you do not have an account, please [apply for a trial](../start/try-out-hstream-platform.md#apply-for-a-trial) first and log in.
 After logging in, click **Streams** on the left sidebar to enter the streams page.

 2. If you have already logged in, click **Streams** on the left sidebar to enter the **Streams** page.

-3. Click the **New Stream** button to create a stream.
+3. Click the **New stream** button to create a stream.

 ## Create a stream

-After clicking the **New Stream** button, you will be directed to the **New Stream** page.
+After clicking the **New stream** button, you will be directed to the **New Stream** page.
 You need to set some necessary properties for your stream and create it:

-1. Specify the **Stream Name**.
-You can refer to the [Guidelines to name a resource](./stream.md#guidelines-to-name-a-resource) to name a stream.
+1. Specify the **stream name**.
+You can refer to [Guidelines to name a resource](./stream.md#guidelines-to-name-a-resource) to name a stream.

 2. Fill in with the number of **shards** you want this stream to have.
 The default value is **1**.